HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Ethical Considerations

 Advances in audio watermark removal are increasing the risks.
-For instance, they allow for the erasure of provenance from the AI-generated speech, facilitating misinformation, impersonation, and fraud.
+For instance, they allow for the erasure of provenance from AI-generated speech, facilitating misinformation, impersonation, and fraud.
 Still, researching watermark removal is ethically justified and important.
 By systematically studying the vulnerabilities of current watermarking schemes, we can identify weaknesses that might otherwise be exploited maliciously.
-Moreover, understanding these weaknesses enables the development of more robust watermarking techniques.
-Furthermore, publishing responsible findings encourages model owners to adopt stronger watermarking standards and promotes user awareness of the limitations of the existing protection mechanisms.
+Moreover, understanding the weaknesses of existing watermarking schemes enables the development of more robust watermarking techniques.
+Furthermore, publishing responsible findings encourages dataset and model owners to adopt stronger watermarking standards and promotes user awareness of the limitations of the existing protection mechanisms.
 Ultimately, such research contributes to a safer and more trustworthy digital ecosystem rather than undermining it.
+To mitigate misuse, our release is intended for research evaluation of audio watermark robustness.
+We present our method as a red-team tool for improving watermarking schemes, and we avoid presenting it for bypassing provenance in deployed services.